123jsen/training-NN-with-Graph-Learning/README.md

 These files are related to training the GNN:

-- `dataset_graphs.py`: Converts the datasets into the dataset object in Spektral API
+- `dataset_graphs.py`: Converts the datasets into the dataset object in Torch Geometric/Spektral.
+- `main.py`: Contains GNN model and training code